rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/sharing-ips.rst

 **Next step:** Choose one of the following methods:

--  :ref:`Share IP address with nova and neutron client <share-ips-with-neutron>`
+-  :ref:`Sharing IP address with nova and neutron client <sharing-ips-with-neutron>`
--  :ref:`Share IP address with cURL <share-ips-with-curl>`
+-  :ref:`Sharing IP address with cURL <sharing-ips-with-curl>`

 .. toctree::
    :maxdepth: 2

-   share-ips-neutron
+   sharing-ips-neutron
-   share-ips-curl
+   sharing-ips-curl